mapbender/mapbender-documentation/en/functions/export/printclient.rst

 With click on the print button the print dialog opens and offers the print templates that are defined for the feature type.

-Note: The flexibility to move the print frame won‘t stop you from choosing a region that does not contain the feature that was selected.
+.. note:: The flexibility to move the print frame won‘t stop you from choosing a region that does not contain the feature that was selected.
 In this case, the feature information does not match to the features that are displayed.

 Queued Print